jabehan/starter-hugo-academic/content/talks/c-nano-2025/index.md

   preview_only: false
 ---

-This march I will be presenting at the C'Nano Conference in Paris on the **Characterisation of Biogenic Nanomaterials Produced by Electroactive Bacteria using Differential Centrifugal Sedimentation.** I look forward to seeing fellow researchers in nanoscale characterisation there!
+This march I will be presented at the C'Nano Conference in Paris on the **Characterisation of Biogenic Nanomaterials Produced by Electroactive Bacteria using Differential Centrifugal Sedimentation.** It was great to discuss the importance of good nanometrology with fellow researchers in nanoscale characterisation.